CAN-SPAM Act – A Law – Subject to penalties

 - Don’t use deceptive subject lines

 Keep the subject according to content or content according to subject.
-Do not use subject which doesn’t justify the content.
+Most noteworthy, do not use subject which doesn’t justify the content.

 - Tell recipients where you’re located